scala-native/scala-native/docs/user/interop.rst

 When linking Scala Native as library, you can mark functions that should visible in created library with ``@exported(name: String)`` annotation.
 In case if you omit or use null as the argument for name extern function name match the name of the method.
 Currently, only static object methods can be exported.
-To export accessors of field or variable in static object use ``@exportedAccessor(getterName: String, setterName: String)``.
+To export accessors of field or variable in static object use ``@exportAccessors(getterName: String, setterName: String)``.
 If you omit the explicit names in the annotation constructor, Scala Native would create exported methods with ``set_`` and ``get_`` prefixes and name of field.

 `int ScalaNativeInit(void);` function is special exported function that needs to be called before invoking any code defined